-More and more people are staying indoors this winter, not just because of the cold but, also due to the stay-at-home order.
+Increasing number of people are staying indoors this winter, not just because of the cold, but also due to the stay-at-home order.
 And we all know that no one wants to step on a cold floor in the morning when there is no in-floor heating.

 Due to this reason, it is important to find a home heating solution, which is both energy efficient and cost effective.